LateefMedley/Thinkful/Capstones/Unsupervised Capstone/README.md

 CSV of features Used for Models

-ipynb including 2 models and a brief comparison
+ipynb including 2 models and a game data analysis

 ### Content - Data